Chocolate4U/Iran-sing-box-rules/README.md

 [فارسی](README.fa.md)

 # :writing_hand: Introduction
-This is an Enhanced and All-in-One set of geo-location routing files optimized for Iranian users to use in sing-box and all it's compatible clients.
+This is an Enhanced and All-in-One set of geo-location routing files optimized for Iranian users to use in sing-box and all its compatible clients.

 :bulb: For V2Ray geolocation rules please refer to [Iran V2Ray Rules](https://github.com/Chocolate4U/Iran-v2ray-rules)
 :bulb: For Clash geolocation rules please refer to [Iran Clash Rules](https://github.com/Chocolate4U/Iran-clash-rules)